microsoft/pxt-arcade/docs/courses/csintro2/arrays/string.md

 * Interact with string arrays
 * Use arrays with loops

+### ~hint

+#### Color Coded Tilemap

+This section uses the color coded tilemap in some of the examples.

+These were the original style of tilemaps, that got replaced with new blocks prior to the release of arcade.
+The new blocks show the tilemap in full as you draw it, allow more tiles at once, and let you set tiles as walls without changing the image.

+If you open any example using the edit button, the extension will be automatically added to the project.

+If you wish to use these blocks in another project, they can be added using the `color-coded-tilemap` extension.

+### ~

 ## Concept: Arrays for dialogue

 One way in which we can use arrays of strings is to form a "script" for our sprites to follow.
 By keeping the script inside of an array, you are able to keep it all located in one place - so if you need to fix a typo, or add in a new line, all the content remains in a single location for you to see.